 Upon successful completion of this training course participants will need to apply to Worksafe WA for the issue of an SI -Licence to perform high risk work.
 An additional fee is payable (see fees below) directly to Worksafe WA.

 - Full course / Unit fees only – $800 – 40 hours

 - WorkSafe WA Licence Application fee – $95 (payable directly to WorkSafe)

 - Passport photos for licence application – $20 Approx. (available from Australia Post offices).

-This course takes five days to complete.
+This course takes 40 hours to complete.